coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 [![AI Security Threats and controls - GenAI as-is](https://raw.githubusercontent.com/OWASP/www-project-ai-security-and-privacy-guide/main/content/ai_exchange/static/images/threatscontrols-readymodel-hosted.png)](https://raw.githubusercontent.com/OWASP/www-project-ai-security-and-privacy-guide/main/content/ai_exchange/static/images/threatscontrols-readymodel-hosted.png)

-A typical challenge for organizations is to control the use of ready-made-models for general purpose Generative AI (e.g. ChatGPT), since employees typically can access many of them, even for free.
+A typical challenge for organizations is to control the use of ready-made-models for general purpose Generative AI (e.g., ChatGPT), since employees typically can access many of them, even for free.
 Some of these models may not satisfy the organization's requirements for security and privacy.
 Still, employees can be very tempted to use them with the lack of a better alterative, sometimes referred to as _shadow AI_.
 The best solution for this problem is to provide a good alternative in the form of an AI model that has been deployed and configured in a secure and privacy-preserving way, of sufficient quality, and complying with the organization's values and policies.
 In addition, the risks of shadow AI need to be made very clear to users.

 ### <a name="periodic-table-of-ai-security">AI セキュリティの周期表</a>
 >カテゴリ: ディスカッション